symfony/symfony-docs/book/security.rst

 .. tip:

     A high-quality open source bundle is available that allows your users to be stored via the Doctrine ORM or ODM.
-Read more about the `UserBundle`_ on GitHub.
+Read more about the `FOSUserBundle`_ on GitHub.

 With this approach, you'll first create your own ``User`` class, which will